Red Rubies Guide: Learn History, Symbolism, Quality Factors, and Market Insights

 What gives rubies their red color?

-Are all red corundum gemstones considered rubies?
+Are all red corundum gemstones rubies?

 What are common natural sources of rubies?